ChrisHegarty/hammingBench/README.md

 ## Summary

 `Long::bitcount` is not vectorized, while `Integer::bitcount` is.
-This is a counterintuitive and effectively an implementation bug in Hotspot.
+This is a counterintuitive and effectively an implementation bug in the Hotspot C2 compiler for AArch64.

-TODO: Double check and verify that all is fine on x64.
+Linux x64 shows no such issue - performance of int and long bit counts is identical.

 ### Background